Ian Pont

-Ian Leslie Pont (born 28 August 1961 in Brentwood, Essex, England) is an English former cricketer and current International Coach, specialising in T20 as a Head Coach and developing the speed of fast bowlers across all formats.
+Ian Leslie Pont (born 28 August 1961) is an English former cricketer and current coach, specialising in coaching Twenty20 cricket.
 Known for a powerful throw and a brief foray into the world of baseball, Pont mainly played for Essex during his career, as did his brother Keith Pont.
 Ian Pont won the Nat West (1985), Sunday/Pro 40 League (1985) and County Championship (1986) titles with Essex.

 Biography

 Overview

 Ian Pont is a well known bowling coach.
 With his joint baseball and javelin backgrounds, Pont brought ballistic biomechanics to fast bowling.
 He has simplified the technical aspects of pace bowling coaching by creating the 4 Tent Pegs Drill and ABSAT coaching now accepted by many respected coaches, as a blueprint for engineering a safe, robust bowling action whilst increasing speed and accuracy.
 He is an author of three books.

 His first book The Fast bowler's Bible, is used by coaches and players at all levels all over the world.
 His second book Coaching Youth Cricket is recommended reading by the ECB.
 His third publication Ultimate Pace Secrets, reveals how pace in the bowling action is generated.

 Whilst some feel Pont is far ahead of his time he has also been an inspiration to others to coach speed in fast bowlers and develop on his pioneering work.
 Creating the phrase "Pre-Turn" for cricket, he has enabled players to focus on hip/shoulder separation, which is key to generating speed.